Twitter Sues US Government Over Attempt To Unmask Anti-Trump Account

 Mothers in Russia can face jail time for speaking out about their sons who are being killed in the Ukraine.
 Uzak of the President of the Russian Federation, No. 237 [forbes.com] makes it a crime to talk about the deaths of soldiers [businessinsider.com].
 If you criticize the government for not telling you where and how your son died, the government will withhold death benefits.
 And put you in

-NOT Treasonous behavior (Score:2)
+NOT Treasonous behavior (Score:3)

 By its' very definitiion. .